didaquis/twitter-openweathermap/README.md

 * You must configure the authentication data of Twitter API and OpenWeatherMap API:
   * Duplicate the configuration file `_env` and rename it as `.env`
   * Write your credentials in file `.env`
-* You must edit the file `src/appConfiguration.js` for configure the application.
+* You must edit the file `src/appConfiguration.js` to configure your desired locations.
+For each city to retrieve data from OpenWeatherMap API you need to create a new object inside `locations`.
+  * Every location must be an object with properties `id` and `timezone`.
-  * For each city to retrieve data from OpenWeatherMap API you need to create a new property inside `locations`.
-The name of the property is just for reference, choose any valid string (my recomendation is use the name of city).
-This key must contain a new object with property `id` and his value must be a valid ID value of city.
+  * The `id` value must be a valid ID value of city.
 You can see list of ID values of cities on the documentation of OpenWeatherMap API.
-You must include another property called `timezone` with the timezone of the city.
+  * The property `timezone` must indicate the timezone of that city.
   ```
   /* Example of configuration */
   // ...
-  locations: {
+  locations: [
-		fooCity: {
+		{
 			id: 1111111,
 			timezone: 'Europe/Madrid'
 		},
-		barCity: {
+		{
 			id: 2222222,
 			timezone: 'Asia/Tokyo'
 		},
-		,
-		bizCity: {
+		{
 			id: 333333,
 			timezone: 'Australia/Sydney'
 		}
-	}
+  ]
   // ...
   ```
   * If you wish, you can modify the interval of execution.
 This value is the number of miliseconds of delay before new execution of code.
 Recommended value is `1200000` (20 minutes).